Love Never Fails!

 Kindergarten Year

-The third year in our Early Childhood program is the crucial "kindergarten year" where children synthesize all they've learned in previous years.
+The third year in our Children's House program is the crucial "kindergarten year" where children synthesize all they've learned in previous years.
 They emerge as classroom leaders, mentoring younger students while solidifying their academic foundation for elementary school.

 For Grades 1-3